 Using this breakout, you can easily drive up to 16 servo motors on your Raspberry Pi using our painless Python library and this tutorial.

 Note this cannot be used for driving anything other than analog (1-2 millisecond pulse drive) servos.
-DC motors, AC motors and digital servos are not going to work.
+DC motors, AC motors and 100% digital servos are not going to work.
+(Note that most 'digital servos' still use the analog pulse interface and are suitable for use with this controller.)

 This board can also be used to control 16 PWMs in general for LED lighting and such but we're focusing on Servos in this tutorial!